warrigal24/acid-rain/README.md

 When you wake up, you find that it's dark and dismal outside and raining heavily.
 You'd better get a move on and get the car under cover.
 Despite all the protective coating you've applied, acid rain can still make a mess of your duco.

 This is a traditional text adventure that was written for [ParserComp 2021](https://itch.io/jam/parsercomp-2021), 30 April 2021 to 30 June 2021.
-The game is hosted at [Acid Rain](https://warrigal.itch.io/acid-rain).

 ## Release notes